-No legislation suggests that food needs to be contained in tamper-evident containers (a different set of regulations governs medicines).
+No legislation suggests that food needs to be contained in tamper-evident food containers (a different set of regulations governs medicines).
 However, most suppliers rightly want to be sure that their products are not interfered with between the factory and the end-users mouth.

 Tamper-evident lids therefore are a necessity for any packaging which is intended to contain food.
 H&O Plastics range of transparent food pots come with simple push-down tamper-evident lids which will keep contents safe and keep your supply chain happy.